Afrowson/scripts/README.md

 - Workers switch Tasks automatically when they are done.

 ## next UP:
+- Fix Creeps move to a room => Game breaks becouse of stats
+- fix Room goes trough all not own creeps
+- Assigne Repairers to Structures from Pool to increase efficencie per repairer
 - Towers, Defenders, Automatic Road building.
 - look into Links and Storage for LDM and more efficient Worker CPU